the probate process

-- The heirs can agree on the appointment of an administrator, who oversees estate administration if the decedent died without a Last Will and Testament.
+- The heirs cannot on the appointment of an administrator, who oversees estate administration if the decedent died without a Last Will and Testament.

-- Assets are easily identifiable and transferable at death.
+- Whether assets are easily identifiable and transferable at death.

-- Decedent’s affairs are in order and needed documents are accessible.
+- Whether decedent’s affairs are in order and needed documents are accessible.

 Estate Assets Not Included in Probate